 As we all battle the effects of COVID-19 and we practice social distancing, parents are starting to work from home meaning we’re more home-bound than ever before.
-To add to this, school holidays are just around the corner, and every parent is asking, “How will I occupy my kid?”
+To add to this, school holiday programs on the Gold Coast are just around the corner, and every parent is asking, “How will I occupy my kid?”

 The answer, heaps of fun indoor activities!

 To make the next few weeks easier for parents as children transition into an at-home-all-day life, we have come up with a list of fun and interactive indoor activities.
 Hopefully, these can keep (you) and your ever-curious and energetic little ones entertained and occupied.

 Try These 10 Fun Indoor Activities With Your Children

 Use materials that you have in your home such as light blankets, throw pillows, soft rugs, hooks, chairs and tables.
 The key is creativity, resourcefulness and teamwork.
 Your children will be filled with excitement as they build their own perfect fort with you.
 As a bonus, let them ditch their bedroom for a night and sleep in their makeshift fort.

 2. Craft Handwritten Cards / Letters to Relatives